|Except where otherwise specified, we follow IMA (International Multi-Gun Association) Rules.

-Advance registration by mail will be accepted, and a link to the Advance Registration form will be posted approximately three weeks prior to each match.
+Advance registration by mail will be accepted, and a link to the Advance Registration form will be posted approximately four weeks prior to each match.

 Registrations will be processed on a first come, first served basis, and must include a check to cover match fees.